Direct Messages

 Shared Subscription Identifiers

-A ShareName is included in a shared subscription so that there can be more than one shared subscription on an event broker that has the same topicFilter.
+A ShareName is included in a shared subscription so there can be more than one shared subscription on an event broker that has the same topicFilter.

 For example, consider the following shared subscriptions, which differ only by ShareName: